FabianSchuetze/EconPDEs.jl/README.md

 # `Ψtc` solves finite difference schemes
 Denote `F` the finite difference scheme corresponding to a PDE.
 Solving the PDE corresponds to finding `y` such that `F(y) = 0`, i.e. solving a non linear system. `Ψtc` is a non linear solver especially written for these finite difference schemes.
+I discuss in details the algorithm and its properties [here](https://github.com/matthieugomez/EconPDEs.jl/blob/master/src/details.pdf)

  The solver `Ψtc` has the following syntax.
  - The first argument is a function `F!(y, out)` which transforms `out = F(y)` in place.